 - After using Degree Explorer and doing a self-audit of your degree requirements, you can make an appointment with our Academic Advisor, Claudia Li Tang, in the Innis Registrar’s Office to discuss and confirm your path to graduation.

-- Ensure that your subject POSts are correct (i.e., those that you wish to graduate with), and that you are enrolled in all necessary courses.
+- Ensure that your Program of Studies (POSts) are correct (i.e., those that you wish to graduate with), and that you are enrolled in all necessary courses.
 Contact your Departmental Advisors if you have questions regarding your upcoming subject POSt assessments.

 2. Request Graduation

-- Request graduation on ROSI by the deadline.
-ROSI will automatically project whether or not you are eligible to graduate based on the credits that you have earned to date, and the courses you are currently enrolled in.
+- Request graduation on ACORN by the deadline.
+ACORN will automatically project whether or not you are eligible to graduate based on the credits that you have earned to date, and the courses you are currently enrolled in.

-- If you have missed the deadline to request graduation on ROSI, immediately bring a Graduate Request Form to the Innis Registrar’s Office.
+- If you have missed the deadline or are not able to to request graduation on ACORN, immediately submit a Graduation Request Form to the Innis Registrar’s Office in-person or email.

 3. Await Correspondence

-- Your online graduation request will prompt the departments of your subject POSts to perform Program Requirement checks.
+- Your online graduation request will prompt the departments of your Programs of Study (POSts) to perform Program Requirement checks.
 These checks are eventually forwarded to the Office of the Faculty Registrar and are simultaneously emailed to you (Dec. to March for June grads / Aug. to Oct. for Nov. grads).

 - Your grad request will also prompt our Academic Advisor, Claudia Li Tang, at the Innis College to verify that you are expected to fulfill your other degree requirements.

 - You will receive an email from the Office of the Faculty Registrar confirming your eligibility to graduate (by May/October).

 - The Faculty of Arts and Science can provide students with graduation eligibility and confirmation letters.